GeyserMC/mappings-generator/palettes/README.md

+# Bedrock Block Palettes

+Starting with v411, the block palette is no longer sent as a parameter in the StartGamePacket.
+You must dump the NBT file separately - the best way to do this is using [McReverse](https://github.com/bundabrg/McReverse).

+After running that program, place the block palette here.

-# Bedrock Block and Item Palettes
+# Bedrock Item Palettes

-mappings-generator uses the block and item palettes dumped from Minecraft Bedrock using [ProxyPass](https://github.com/NukkitX/ProxyPass).
+mappings-generator uses the item palette dumped from Minecraft Bedrock using [ProxyPass](https://github.com/NukkitX/ProxyPass).

-The required palettes are included in this repository, however if you would like to dump your own, follow these steps:
+The required palette is included in this repository, however if you would like to dump your own, follow these steps:

 After running ProxyPass and connecting to it from Minecraft Bedrock the palettes should be dumped to the data folder.

-Currently, mappings-generator only uses `runtime_item_states.json` and `runtime_block_states.json`, copy those file to this directory.
+Currently, mappings-generator only uses `runtime_item_states.json`; copy that file to this directory.